DanielChenOfficial2/wi21-cse110-lab4/part1/part1.md

 17. true assumed to be integer 1, so 2 == 1 returns false.
 2 converted to boolean is true (since not 0), so 'How are you?' is printed.

 18.

+19. [6, 8, 10]
+On num[0], or 1: callback on doSomething returns 3, then 3 * 2 is pushed to the array, so 6.
+On num[1], or 2: callback on doSomething returns 4, then 4 * 2 is pushed to the array, so 8.
+On num[2], or 3: callback on doSomething returns 5, then 5 * 2 is pushed to the array, so 10.

+20.

+21.
+1
+4
+3
+2